maomincoding/mettle-doc/doc/en/tool/mettleWebComponents/index.md

-# strveReactivity
+# mettleWebComponents

 ::: tip
 For a better reading experience, the following code examples are written using JSX syntax.
 :::

-Standalone responsiveness Strve.
+Fast, lightweight web components for creating web pages.

 ## Introduce

-Powered by [@vue/reactivity](https://github.com/vuejs/core/tree/main/packages/reactivity) and [strve-js](https://github.com/strveJs/strve) Custom elements JavaScript library.
+Powered by [@vue/reactivity](https://github.com/vuejs/core/tree/main/packages/reactivity) and [mettle](https://github.com/maomincoding/mettle) Custom elements JavaScript library.

 The main features are as follows: